Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Results and Discussion

 \subsubsection{Experiment setup}

 We designed our experiments to evaluate two key aspects: 1) the effectiveness of artificially enhancing the data volume with synthetic data, and 2) the impact of incorporating environmental features alongside the historical yield data for yield prediction.
 We processed the sensor data and MO data into weekly averages while aggregating yields into weekly sums.
 Given that yield forecasting is dependent on historical data from previous weeks, we processed data into sliding windows containing data for three consecutive weeks.
 Specifically, it uses environmental features from weeks 1-3, and yield from weeks 1 and 2 to predict the yield of the third week.
 After data cleaning and processing, we have 167 weekly samples of real data, and 81 weekly samples of synthetic data (note only sensor data are synthetic; yield and Met Office are real historical values).
-To ensure real-world applicability, we trained on data from all tunnels except those being tested (Seaton and Multispan from 2023).
-This approach simulates the practical scenario where growers would use historical data to predict the current growing season.
+To approximate a practical retrospective deployment scenario, we trained on data from all tunnels except those being tested (Seaton and Multispan from 2023).
+This split isolates the 2023 yield records for yield-model testing, but it should not be interpreted as making the backcasting calibration fully independent of 2023 environmental sensor data.

-Same as in the case of synthetic data generation, we evaluated RF, GBDT, and XGBoost.
-For each model, we tested four feature combinations - yield only, where only historical yield from weeks is used, yield + Met Office, where historical yield and Met Office data are used, Yield + Sensor, where historical yield plus sensor data in polytunnels is used, and yield + sensor + Met Office where all features are used.
+As with synthetic data generation, we evaluated RF, GBDT, and XGBoost.
+For each model, we tested four feature combinations - yield only, where only historical yield from weeks is used; yield + Met Office, where historical yield and Met Office data are used; Yield + Sensor, where historical yield plus sensor data in polytunnels is used; and yield + sensor + Met Office, where all features are used.